tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>If the resource was digitized from a non-digital resource, or was also previously published in a digital or printed publication, this describes the original.
 Do not put generally "related" publications in here.
 This field normally contains a free-form text description.
 If a URI is available it should be provided in dcterms:source.
 Can be repeatable if a montage of images.
 Information about further provenance beyond the ultimate source should be put in the derivedFrom attribute.
-See also the entry for dcterms:source in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md"><i class="fa fa-external-link"></i></a> for discussion of the rationale for terms in two namespaces.
+See also the entry for dcterms:source in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
 Labels have no effect on information discovery and are only suggestions</td>
 		</tr>
 	</tbody>
 </table>